Ohio Longitudinal Transition Study

 The Purpose of OLTS

 The Individuals with Disabilities Education Improvement Act (IDEIA) of 2004 required that each state develop a State Performance Plan (SPP) to evaluate efforts to implement the legislative requirements of the act.
 Ohio's SPP outlines 20 target indicators with measurable goals and timelines for data collection and needed improvements.
 Target indicator #14 focuses on measuring the post-school outcomes of students with disabilities no longer in secondary school.
 The purpose of the Ohio Longitudinal Transition Study (OLTS) is to report outcomes at school exit and within one year of leaving high school.
 The Center for Innovation in Transition and Employment (CITE), in cooperation with Ohio's Office of Exceptional Children (OEC) and one of Ohio's former Special Education Regional Resource Centers, developed and refined a survey to collect exit and follow-up data on special education graduates.
 This survey served as the blueprint for how the rest of the state would collect data on their graduates.
-As of 2005, each school district was to collect this data one time every six years.
+Since 2005, each school district was to collect this data one time every five years.
 The CITE coordinates with the OEC and Ohio's 16 regional State Support Teams to provide training; technical assistance; data analysis; and district, regional, and state reports on the outcomes of Ohio's graduates.

 WHY IS OHIO CONDUCTING A LONGITUDINAL TRANSITION STUDY?